 Are Narcotics Anonymous Meetings Really Right for Me?

-You have a lot of options to choose from when recovery from a substance abuse addiction.
+You have a lot of options to choose from when recovering from substance use disorder.
 You can enter a treatment program, go to an inpatient facility, or even try an outpatient clinic.
+Narcotics Anonymous is also an option, but is it right for you?

 Can You Commit to a 12-Step Program?

 Addicts who go to Narcotics Anonymous meetings are expected to adhere to and follow the 12 steps in order.
-They begin by having you admit you were powerless over your drug use, and end by having you commit to bringing your message of recovery to other addicts.
+They begin by having you admit you were powerless over your substance use, and end by having you commit to bringing your message of recovery to other addicts.

-Call 800-934-1582(Who Answers?) to learn more about available recovery programs.
+Call 800-934-1582(Sponsored) to learn more about available recovery programs.

 Can You Accept Help From a Higher Power?

+Another aspect of Narcotics Anonymous is the focus on a higher power.
+However, this higher power does not have to be from any particular religion.
 Instead, addicts are asked to use their own personal understanding of a higher power to guide them through the process.
-The suggested guidelines note that this power should be “loving, caring, and greater than one’s self.”
+The suggested guidelines note that this power should be “loving, caring and greater than one’s self.”

 Do You Want Support From Fellow Addicts?